BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 ### What is JSON-LD?

 JSON-LD is a JavaScript Object Notation for Linked Data.
 A JSON-LD payload is then converted to an RDF Graph for validation purposes and for ingestion in the Knowledge Graph.
+In order to find more information about Json-LD, please visit this page, please visit the section @ref:[this page](getting-started/understanding-knowledge-graphs.md#json-ld)

 ### How can I represent lists on JSON-LD?

 Using JSON-LD, arrays are interpreted as Sets by default.
 If you want an array to be interpreted as a list, you'll have to add the proper context for it.
-If the field containing the array is called `myfield`, then the context to be added is
+For example, if the field containing the array is called `myfield`, then the context to be added would be:

 ```json
 {